siglun/danish-sonnets/README.md

 ```

 So we iterate over all &lt;div>...&lt;/div>s having line groups inside
-and have a @decls attribute containing a reference to metadata in the
+and have a `@decls` attribute containing a reference to metadata in the
 TEI header.
-The latter is not universal, but we use it in ADL.
+The latter is not universal, but we use it in ADL and that attributes is only set on pieces that a cataloger has designated as a _work_.
 I have
 implemented this using a [shell script](find_sonnet_candidates.sh) and
 [a transform](sonnet_candidate.xsl).
 Finally, we don't do anything
 unless there are 14 lines of poetry.

-This creates a long table with data on the sonnet candidates it finds.
+This creates [a long table with data](sonnet_candidates.xml) on the sonnet candidates it finds.

 ## Approximately pentametric